gabycarol04/gabycarol04/README.md

-- 👋 Hi, I’m Gabriela Navarro / @gabycarol04
+- 🙋🏻‍♀️ Hi, I’m Gabriela Navarro / @gabycarol04
-- 👀 I’m interested in frontend development
+- ❤️ I’m interested in frontend development, UX and UI
 - 🌱 I’m currently learning Angular and Bootstrap
-- 💞️ I’m looking to collaborate on frontend developmente projects, or any related development with agile methodologies
+- 🚀 I’m looking to collaborate on frontend developmente projects, or any related development with agile methodologies
-- 📫 You can say Hi to me in my Linkedin: https://www.linkedin.com/in/gabycarol04/
+- 😝 You can say Hi to me in my Linkedin: https://www.linkedin.com/in/gabycarol04/

 <!---
 gabycarol04/gabycarol04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.